Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 "No," she giggled.
 "I mean don't leave me right now.
 I think no one will notice the door unless a Trace owl comes from the Ministry."

+They kissed again.
 "Harry."
 Her voice had dropped; he could barely hear her.
 "I can't help it, I love you."